Easterseals Gammon Academy at Lancaster

 Length of Stay: Based on Treatment

-Admission Sources: NH DJJS/DCYF, school districts and other New England and New York Agencies
+Admission Sources: NH DCYF/DJJS/BCBH, school districts and other New England and New York Agencies.

 Each child has an Individualized Treatment Plan which provides specific interventions to meet the needs of each child within the three categories.
 The children have an individual schedule to meet their needs and are grouped with other children with similar treatment recommendations.
 The structure of the program includes a daily schedule with staff assigned to different activities according to the staff’s ability and training.
 The unit supervisor conducts a shift briefing at the beginning of the shift and a debriefing at the end of the shift.
 The unit supervisor also facilitates a community meeting at the beginning of the shift to go over the schedule with the children and staff.
 At this meeting the children, the staff and the location of the activity are identified.

-Easter Seals Lancaster is also an individualized treatment program that is integrated with the Individual Service Option Program (ISO), and Residential Program.
 Each resident has a treatment plan developed by a multi-disciplinary treatment team within 30 days of admission.
 The plan is then reviewed monthly for the first three months to monitor progress towards the stated goals and objectives.
 Depending on the progress of the child, the treatment team plan review process converts to a three-month cycle.
-The team members from the Easter Seals program include a Director, Medical Liaison, Treatment Coordinator, two Case Managers, School/Residential Staff, Clinician, and three unit Supervisors.
-Depending on which professional has the expertise needed to deliver the services needed for each case, they would provide the interventions to the child and family (a Generalist approach).
-The team works closely with the residential and educational staff to insure that the treatment goals are addressed.
+The team members from the Easterseals program include a Director, Medical Liaison, Treatment Coordinator, two Case Managers, School/Residential Staff, Clinician, and three-unit Supervisors.
+Depending on which professional has the expertise needed to deliver the services needed for each case, they would provide the interventions to the child and family (a generalist approach).
+The team works closely with the residential and educational staff to ensure that the treatment goals are addressed.

 The Treatment Team provides family work.
 When family therapy is identified as a needed intervention, a clinician is assigned to provide this service.
 If the family needs non-clinical supportive services, a case manager works with the family.
 At times there may be more than one professional providing service to the family in an effort to meet their needs.

-The Independent Living component is coordinated by the Case Managers that have the overall responsibility for age appropriate residents are addressing the Certification requirements in this area.
-Case Managers individualized the resident’s acquisition of adult living skills.
+The Independent Living component is coordinated by the Family Outreach Workers that have the overall responsibility for age appropriate residents are addressing the Certification requirements in this area.
+Family Outreach Workers individualized the resident’s acquisition of adult living skills.

 The children are involved in local community recreational activities coordinated by the Director and Unit Supervisors.
 The children volunteer at local community centers depending on the child’s individual plan.
 Vocational activities are part of each child’s plan depending on their individual abilities.
 These activities range from hand over hand assistance in washing tables to maintaining outside employment.
 The children have weekly allowances and earn additional money for completion of chores.
 The program teaches the children money management skills.